 Q: What is the first thing you would tell women when looking for the right job?

-A: The first thing I would say to them is stop betting like a girl.
-This is not meant as a slight to women but they need to bold and take risk and play to win as opposed to avoid losing.
+A: The first thing I would say to them is BET!
+They need to bold and take risk and play to win as opposed to avoid losing.
 They need to project more bravado and confidence and not be modest when it comes to selling their capabilities.